Key takeaways

 Best practices for maintaining student housing

-You and your maintenance team should implement a handful of best practices to ensure that your residents have a memorable living experience.
+You and your maintenance team should implement a handful of best practices to ensure your residents have a memorable living experience.

 The best practices for student housing maintenance include the following: